-The Enviva Forest Conservation Fund, established by Enviva Holdings, LP (“Enviva”) and administered by the U.S. Endowment for Forestry and Communities, is awarding $500,000 in 2017 to preservation and conservation programs that span more than 8,000 acres of environmentally sensitive bottomland and wetland forests in North Carolina and Virginia.
+The Enviva Forest Conservation Fund, established by Enviva Holdings, LP (“Enviva”) and administered by the U.S. Endowment for Forestry and Communities, is assisting with the preservation and conservation programs that span more than 5,000 acres of environmentally sensitive bottomland and wetland forests in North Carolina and Virginia.

 Please check this page often for updates regarding important Enviva Forest Conservation Fund milestones.

 “The coastal forests of Virginia are a precious natural resource, and the Enviva Forest Conservation Fund will play an important role in protecting and conserving them.
 Programs such as the Enviva Forest Conservation Fund help families and other landowners keep these forests as forests for generations to come.
 Both our environment and our communities benefit when private industry develops and supports these types of conservation efforts.”